-Ghana led the way in telecommunications liberalisation and deregulation in Africa when it privatised Ghana Telecom (GT) as early as 1996.
-Following the exit of the investor, the company was re-privatised to Vodafone in 2008.
-Similarly, the second national operator, Westel, was re-privatised a year earlier and became a member of the Zain Group, one of Africa’s leading mobile operators which was taken over by Bharti Airtel of India in 2010.
-The arrival of three new international submarine fibre optic cables between 2010 and 2012 – Glo-1, Main One and WACS – has finally brought competition to the international bandwidth sector previously dominated by GT with its shareholding in the SAT-3/WASC cable.
-This, in combination with national fibre backbone networks that are being rolled out by various players, is revolutionising the country’s broadband market and paving the way for convergence of technologies and services.
+In liberalising and deregulating its telecommunications sector, Ghana proved to be one of the pioneering countries within African.
+The privatisation of Ghana Telecom (GT) in 1996 was the catalyst for an extraordinary growth in market competition across the mobile, internet and fixed-line sectors.
+Following the exit of the initial investor in GT, the company was re-privatised to Vodafone in 2008.
+The second national operator, Westel, was also re-privatised, in 2007, becoming a member of the Zain Group, one of Africa’s leading mobile operators.
+The Group was taken over by Bharti Airtel of India in 2010.
+The arrival of an additional two new international submarine fibre optic cables in 2012 and 2013 has significantly increased international bandwidth, and has added considerable competition to a sector previously dominated by GT through its interest in the SAT-3/WASC cable.
+Augmented international connectivity combined with the roll out of national fibre backbone networks by a number of players is continuing to revolutionise the country’s broadband market and pave the way for the convergence of technologies and services.

 Companies covered in this report: